CSCfi/Kielipankki-ofitwol/README.md

 # ofitwol
-Open Finnish Two-Level morphological analyzer based on the HFST finite-state transducer tools, see https://kitwiki.csc.fi/twiki/bin/view/KitWiki/HfstHome for more information on the HFST tools.
-Ofitwol is related to OMORFI, an open Finnish morphological analyzer based on the HFST tools, see https://github.com/flammie/omorfi for more information on OMORFI.
+Open Finnish Two-Level morphological analyzer based on the HFST finite-state transducer tools.

+See https://kitwiki.csc.fi/twiki/bin/view/KitWiki/HfstHome for more information on the HFST Helsinki Finite-State Transducer tools such as hfst-twolc, hfst-lexc, etc.

+Ofitwol is related to OMORFI (by Tommi Pirinen et al.) an open Finnish morphological analyzer based on the HFST tools, see https://github.com/flammie/omorfi for more information on OMORFI.

 In my oppinion, OFITWOL appears to differ from OMORFI in some respects: